decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 **REMINDER: DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR SEED OR THE ASSOCIATED HEX KEY TO ANYONE!
 NOT EVEN THE DEVELOPERS!**

 ---

-Every time you open `Decrediton`, you will be greeted by the following disclaimer:

-    Decrediton is currently under heavy development and in an alpha-state.
-While we have tested the code thoroughly, we suggest using caution on Mainnet.
-Use at your own risk!

 ## **Creating a New Wallet**